kimruddock/pawelgrzybek.github.io/_posts/2016-12-31-top-picks-2016-december.md

 [http://www.creativebloq.com/advice/control-web-typography-with-css-font-display](http://www.creativebloq.com/advice/control-web-typography-with-css-font-display)

 A great exhalation of font-display property by Umar Hansa.
-As writing thi article browser support isn't amazing but it works great as a progressive enhancement.
-That is going to part of every font-face declaration it the short future.
+As writing this article browser support isn't amazing but it works great as a progressive enhancement.
+This is going to part of every font-face declaration it the short future.

 - - -